Michigan Porch

 A lumber baron's widow built Escanaba an arts center

-The handsome Romanesque hall where Escanaba goes to see a play or take a pottery class started out as a school gymnasium, and there’s a love story buried in its stone.
-“Big Bill” Bonifas came over from Luxembourg in the 1880s to cut timber in the Upper Peninsula and made a fortune doing it.
-His Irish-born wife, Catherine, spent a good part of that fortune giving things back, and in 1938 she paid to build an auditorium and gym for St. Joseph’s parish school in his memory.
-She had it raised in golden Kasota stone — a warm, honey-colored limestone quarried in Minnesota — so the building glows on a sunny day.
+The handsome Romanesque hall where Escanaba goes to see a play or take a pottery class started out as a school gymnasium.
+There’s a love story buried in its stone.
+“Big Bill” Bonifas came over from Luxembourg in the 1880s to cut timber in the Upper Peninsula.
+He made a fortune doing it.
+His Irish-born wife, Catherine, spent a good part of that fortune giving things back.
+In 1938 she paid to build an auditorium and gym for St. Joseph’s parish school in his memory.
+She had it raised in golden Kasota stone — a warm, honey-colored limestone quarried in Minnesota.
+So the building glows on a sunny day.

 When the parish school eventually closed, the stone hall didn’t sit empty for long.
-In 1974 a cluster of local arts groups, including the Bay Area Art Association and a community theater troupe called the Players de Noc, joined forces and turned it into the William Bonifas Fine Arts Center.
-The old gym became galleries, art studios, a pottery workshop, and a theater, and the place has run as the region’s arts center ever since.
+In 1974 a cluster of local arts groups joined forces to save it.
+They included the Bay Area Art Association and a community theater troupe called the Players de Noc.
+Together they turned it into the William Bonifas Fine Arts Center.
+The old gym became galleries, art studios, a pottery workshop, and a theater.
+The place has run as the region’s arts center ever since.

-It’s still doing both jobs the Bonifas family money paid for: a building for the community to gather in, and a memorial that doesn’t read like one.
-The Players de Noc are all volunteers and stage plays and musicals through the year on the same floor where parish kids once shot baskets.
+It’s still doing both jobs the Bonifas family money paid for.
+It’s a building for the community to gather in, and a memorial that doesn’t read like one.
+The Players de Noc are all volunteers.
+They stage plays and musicals through the year on the same floor where parish kids once shot baskets.
 Climate-controlled galleries upstairs and down rotate exhibitions, including loans from serious collections.
-For a small U.P. city, it’s a lot of culture under one golden roof — built because a widow wanted her husband remembered well.
+For a small U.P. city, it’s a lot of culture under one golden roof.
+A widow built it because she wanted her husband remembered well.

 Sources